sjsandy/AL-MANAGER/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

-= Add your custom classes / libraries paths =
+= Add your classes / libraries paths =

 `<?php
 /**